What Is Indian Drainage System?

 Chilka lake situated in Puri district of Orissa and south of the Mahanadi delta is the biggest lake of the country.

 Kolleru lake is a deltaic lake of Andhra Pradesh situated between the Krishna and Godavari delta.

-Loktak lake situated in Manipur is the largest fresh water lake in the North-East India.
-Keibul Lamjao the only floating National park of the country is situated here.
+Loktak lake situated in Manipur is the largest freshwater lake in North-East India.
+Keibul Lamjao, the only floating National park of the country is situated here.

-Vembanad lake is a lagoon in kerala which is n important tourist spot.
-Coconut island are located in it.
+Vembanad lake is a lagoon in kerala which is an important tourist spot.
+Coconut island is located in it.

 Wular lake & Dal lake are tectonic lakes formed by faulting activity.

 Rivers of India and the entire drainage system is an integral part of Indian Geography and an important part of UPSC geography preparation.
 Questions are regularly asked in both Prelims and Mains.
 Anyway the knowledge of drainage systems is vital in understanding many aspects of Indian Geography.
 Many rivers have historical significance as capital cities were built on river banks.
 Not only this, many landmark monuments were built on river banks.
 The best example of this is the Taj Mahal built on the banks of Yamuna river in Agra.

 The Indian drainage system is extensive and diverse, comprising a network of rivers, lakes, and deltas.
 It plays a vital role in the country’s agriculture, economy, and cultural heritage.
 The rivers in India are categorized into two major river systems: the Himalayan rivers in the north and the Peninsular rivers in the central and southern parts.

 The Indian drainage system also includes various deltas, such as the Ganges-Brahmaputra delta and the Godavari-Krishna delta.
 These deltas are fertile and support intensive agricultural practices.